OzuYatamutsu/Niu32/README.md

 An instruction word can be divided into the following fields:

-- **Primary opcode (OP1)**.
+- **Primary opcode (OP1)**. *5 bits*.
 Signals the processor what instruction to perform, or alternatively signals the processor to check the **secondary opcode** to figure out what instruction to perform.

-- **Source register arguments (ARG1, ARG2)**.
+- **Source register arguments (ARG1, ARG2)**. *5 bits each*.
 Specifies which registers to reference.
 The values stored in these registers will be used in evaluation of the instruction.

-- **Destination register (ARGD)**.
+- **Destination register (ARGD)**. *5 bits*.
 Specifies which register to store the result of the operation after it has completed.

-- **Immediate value (IMM)**.
+- **Immediate value (IMM)**. *17 bits*.
 A number used in some types of instructions instead of a secondary register argument.
 The value given in the instruction will be directly used in the evaluation of the instruction.

-- **Secondary opcode (OP2)**.
+- **Secondary opcode (OP2)**. *5 bits*.
 Signals the processor what instruction to perform.
 Primarily used in non-immediate ALU instructions, where the secondary opcode is used to specify the `ALUop` signal (see below).

 An instruction word can take one of two formats.
 Fields are shown at the top, and the bits they correspond to are shown at the bottom.
-Bit ranges are *inclusive* (i.e. "bits 4-0" *include both bit 4 and bit 0*)
+Bit ranges are *inclusive* (i.e. "bits 4-0" *include both bit 4 and bit 0*).

 **Non-immediate**: